sujato/drafts/general-introduction.md

 #### Paṇṇāsa (“Fifty”)

-The word <i>paṇṇāsa</i> means “fifty”, and it is a group of approximately fifty suttas, or five vaggas.
-It is used to organize collections that contain many vaggas.
+The word <i>paṇṇāsa</i> means “fifty”, and it is a group of approximately fifty suttas, or five <i>vaggas</i>.
+It is used to organize collections that contain many <i>vaggas</i>.
 The <i>paṇṇāsa</i> is purely for convenience, and does not correspond to any meaningful divisions of the text.

 #### Nipāta (“Group”)